Brooklyn (film): Plot

 When Rose unexpectedly dies, Eilis tells Tony she must return home to help her mother.
-He shows her a plot of land on Long Island and tells her he and his brothers intend to build five houses on it, selling three and keeping one for their parents and one for him and Eilis, if she wants it.
-She says she does, but she still feels the need to visit her mother, so Tony asks her to marry him before she goes.
-Eilis is hesitant, but agrees, and they secretly marry at City Hall.
+He shows her a plot of land on Long Island and says he and his brothers intend to build five houses on it, selling three and keeping one for their parents and one for him and Eilis, if she wants.
+She says she does, but wants to visit her mother, so Tony asks her to marry him before she goes.
+Eilis reluctantly agrees, and they secretly marry at City Hall.
 While there, they bump into an Irish couple with relatives in Enniscorthy.

-Once back in Ireland, Eilis falls, not back into her old life, but into a new one.
+Once back in Ireland, Eilis does not fall into her old life, but rather a new one.
 She temporarily takes Rose's bookkeeping job which shows a promise of turning permanent.
-Meanwhile Nancy, unaware of Ellis' marriage, sets her up with the thoughtful, well-off bachelor Jim Farrell.
-Eilis extends her trip to attend Nancy's wedding, and avoids reading Tony's letters.
-Jim asks her to stay and indicates he would like to propose marriage, but Eilis remains noncommittal, as she is not sure which future she wants for herself, and seemingly distances herself from the life she left behind.
+Meanwhile, Nancy, unaware of Eilis' marriage, sets her up with a well-off bachelor, Jim Farrell.
+Eilis extends her stay to attend Nancy's wedding, and avoids reading Tony's letters.
+Jim asks her to stay and indicates he would like to propose marriage.
+Eilis cares for Jim, but is noncommittal, unsure what future she wants and seemingly distances herself from her New York life.

-One day, Miss Kelly sends for Eilis, who issues as a veiled threat: that she knows through gossip from the couple at City Hall that Eilis is married.
-When Miss Kelly begins to mock her, Eilis remembers the stifling and restrictive nature of life in Enniscorthy, and having had enough of the old woman's bullying she states her full married name, establishing that she remembers who she is.
-This effectively renders Miss Kelly powerless over her.
-Returning home, Eilis tearfully informs her mother that she is married to Tony and states her plan to return to Brooklyn, leaving a farewell letter for Jim.
-On the ocean crossing, Eilis offers guidance to a young woman making her own first trip to America.
+Miss Kelly summons Eilis and issues a veiled threat: through gossip from the couple at City Hall, she knows Eilis is married.
+Remembering the stifling and restrictive life in Enniscorthy, and fed up with Miss Kelly's bullying, Eilis states her full married name, establishing who she is and rendering Miss Kelly powerless over her.
+Eilis tearfully informs her mother that she is married and is returning to Brooklyn.
+She leaves Jim a farewell letter.
+On the ocean crossing back to New York, Eilis offers guidance to a young Irish woman making her own first trip to America.
 Once home in Brooklyn, Eilis reunites with Tony and they embrace.